openstack-archive/cookbook-openstack-data-processing/TESTING.md

 This cookbook uses [bundler](http://gembundler.com/) and [berkshelf](http://berkshelf.com/) to isolate dependencies.

+## Using Rake ##

+Make sure you have `ruby 1.9.x`, `bundler`, `rake`, build essentials and the header files for `gecode` installed before continuing.
+Make sure that you're using gecode version 3.
+More info [here](https://github.com/opscode/dep-selector-libgecode/tree/0bad63fea305ede624c58506423ced697dd2545e#using-a-system-gecode-instead).

+We have three test suites which you can run either, individually (there are three rake tasks):

+    $ rake lint
+    $ rake style
+    $ rake unit

+or altogether:

+    $ rake test

+The `rake` tasks will take care of installing the needed gem dependencies and cookbooks with `berkshelf`.

+## Using Berkshelf directly ##

+``Rake`` simplifies the use of ``berkshelf``, you can still use ``berkshelf`` directly but it will require more substantial efforts:

 To setup the dependencies:

     $ bundle install --path=.bundle # install gem dependencies